 McGhee uses a circular motion.
 Rubbing back and forth can create a curved surface you don’t want.
 Both halves must be flat when finished.
 While the sandpaper helps create a smooth surface, it doesn’t detract from the natural growth lines found within the bone.
 These lines resemble wood grain and give each piece a unique texture.

-McGhee carves all his designs freestyle by hand.
+McGhee carves all his designs while making jewelry freestyle by hand.
 This is probably the most creative part of the process and one he enjoys immensely as an artist.
 He creates each carving using a variety of wood carving tools and dental tools.
 Take care when carving your design because it takes very little pressure to etch the surface.
 You don’t want to go too deep and risk breaking the cuttlebone.

 Carve your design into one of the halves of the cuttlefish bone and leave the other side unmarred.
 This is also when McGhee notches a place to insert a piece of sea glass or beach stone into the mold.
 Sometimes he incorporates more than one piece of glass or stone into the design based on what he envisions.